fun things to do with kids in

 Playground and sandy beach – Run around this super little playground with a bright red ship and slide, plus picnic tables, grass and shade trees.
 Next to the playground is a long sandy beach with tiny waves lapping at the shore, a great place to relax before the boat comes.

-Feiro Marine Life Center – Check out the baby giant Pacific octopus, and local marine life such as sea otters.
-In the touch tanks are bright orange sea stars or mussels and other intertidal sea creatures.
-Open in the summer only, closed Mon.
+Feiro Marine Life Center – Check out the baby giant Pacific octopus, and natural history of the Strait of Juan de Fuca.
+In the touch tanks are bright orange sea stars, scallops, anemones and other intertidal sea creatures.
+Open daily year round.

 Climb up the viewing tower - Climb to the top of this three story blue and white viewing tower for views of the Strait of Juan de Fuca, Olympic Mountains and Cascades to the east.
 Staring into the Strait, kids can pretend they are 18th century Spanish explorers who charted these waters and named Port Angeles.

-Olympic National Park Visitor Center - Stop into the Visitor Center to get maps for Olympic National Park and check out exhibits.
-In the Discovery Room kids will find a mini-ranger station, touch tables, activity drawers to learn about homesteading, rocks and wildflowers in the park.
+Olympic National Park Visitor Center (Mount Angeles Rd.) – Stop into the Visitor Center to get maps for Olympic National Park and check out exhibits.
+In the Discovery Room kids will find activity drawers to learn about wildlife in the park.
 Outside, take a forest stroll on Living Forest Trail (half mile round trip, strollers okay) or go down to the Peabody Creek Trail (half mile loop).